biraneves/biomf2f/README.md

 16. **Package manager distribution:** distribution through package managers like Homebrew, APT, or Conda.

-17. **Support for virtual environments:** ensuring compatibility with wirtual environments like Docker and Conda.
+17. **Support for virtual environments:** ensuring compatibility with virtual environments like Docker and Conda.

 We are always open to feedback and contributions to improve `biomf2f`.
 If you have suggestions or want to contribute, please open an issue or a pull request.